 See, when I started out, I had a preconceived idea that Chipotle’s Chicken was a little hot.
 But it’s really not “hot” at all.
 And I thought maybe Chipotle’s partial recipe for an Adobo sauce might be a starting point.
 It wasn’t.
 Neither was starting with a can of Chipotle Peppers in Adobo sauce (although we will use a tiny bit of a Chipotle pepper and some chipotle pepper powder.)
 A lot of my experimenting was cutting back on the spiciness and ingredients.

-So what you’re going to see here is a recipe like no other out there; a recipe as close to Chipotle’s actual chicken as I could get.
-Surprisingly, it uses very little of the marinade ingredients, and it IS absolutely key that it marinat4es overnight.
+So what you’re going to see here is a Copycat Recipe for Chipotles Chicken like no other out there; a recipe as close to the taste of Chipotle’s actual chicken as I could get.
+Surprisingly, it uses very little of the marinade ingredients, and it IS absolutely key that it marinates overnight.
 You’re just going to have to trust the process.

 Some Chipotle Grills use a flat top and others grill, and each has its own distinct flavor.
-Even on my grill, I couldn’t seem to get mine as smoky as the Chipotle restaurants – maybe a little mesquite on the coals or few drops of liquid smoke in the marinade would do it.
+Even on my grill, I couldn’t seem to get mine as smoky as the Chipotle restaurants that grilled their chicken – maybe a little mesquite on the coals or few drops of liquid smoke in the marinade would do it.

 Saving Money on Chipotle Chicken Burrito Copycat Recipe: